joganut/PremierLeagueStats/README.md

 # Premier League Stats App

 ⚽ **Premier League Stats - 2024** is a Streamlit web application that provides an interactive platform to view and analyze Premier League team and player statistics.
-It includes features for exploring team stats, player stats, and predictions.
+It includes features for exploring team stats, player stats.
 ## Features

 - **Team Stats**: View the current Premier League table, search teams, and visualize top-performing teams.